Product strategy & customer discovery for funded B2B startups

 I operate on a single belief: only humans buy anything.
 Not markets, not personas, not your bias.

-I'm a product strategist, designer, and workshop facilitator who's spent nearly 15 years helping teams replace internal debate with actual customer evidence.
+And so I help teams replace internal debate with actual customer evidence.
 Not surveys.
-Not assumptions baked into a roadmap.
-Real conversations with real people — while your whole team watches.
+Not assumptions hard baked into a roadmap.
+Real conversations with real people — no pitching — while your whole team watches.

 And yes, Skipper is my actual name.
 I don't go by Skip, Skippy, or chief.
 It's a longer story — ask me about it.
 Unless you're an identity thief, in which case: never mind.